RunOpenCode/query-resources-loader-bundle/docs/introduction.md

-Having in mind example given above, here is a short list of identified issues with these kind of approach:
+Having in mind example given above, here is a short list of identified issues with this kind of approach:

 - Method size can easily go over 30 lines of code, which is against good coding practice.